Fire Safety Strategy : 3 Reasons Need Fire Safety Strategy

 The Fire and Rescue Department should be stricter on doing the yearly investigation for flame accreditation to guarantee that assigned structures consent to the existence of security, fire avoidance, fire assurance and putting out fires.

 However, these yearly examinations ought to be directed by qualified experts, incorporating engineers with expertise in fire protection.

 - Making sure that people can easily escape the building, if necessary.

-Ensure appropriate arrangements, such as fire procedures and the use and maintenance of fire safety measures, are firmly practised and in place.
+Ensure appropriate arrangements, such as fire procedures and the use and maintenance of fire safety measures, are firmly practiced and in place.

-In case if there is fire incident happening, follow these steps:
+In case if there is a fire incident happening, follow these steps:

 - Identify your exits.

 Search for the nearest and safest exit for you to escape the building.

 - Get out fast.